assertchris/manuscript-rebuilding-mootools/manuscript/04-typeof.md

 typeof function(){} === "function"; // true
 ```

 This is helpful, but only to a point.
-The numbers of types this construct can identify are six (more if you count ECMAScript 6 and Host objects).
+The number of types this construct can identify are six (more if you count ECMAScript 6 and Host objects).
 Some of the comparisons are also misleading.
 For instance: `null` is identified as object and regular expressions are identified as `object` or `function`, depending on implementation.

 There is also no way to augment the `typeof` construct to allow the definition of new types.